-The 2019 BAH increase will be effective on January 1, 2019, and service members would see their first increase in their January 15th, 2019 pay.
-The actual BAH increase will always vary by area.
+The 2019 BAH increase will be effective on Jan.
+1, 2019, and service members will see their first increase in their Jan.
+15, 2019 pay.
+The actual BAH increase will vary by area.

 FY2012 – FY2019 Basic Allowance for Housing (BAH) Comparison